rileypetersen/officeHours-server/README.md

 **PATCH /api/organizations/:id**
 - Update an organization's info via ID
-    - at least one(1) of the following fields in body is required:
+    - At least one(1) of the following fields in body is required:
 ```
 {
     organizer_id,                       // INTEGER